-- Navajo Santa, and
+Navajo Santa, and

 	My volunteer work takes me regularly to the Navajo Nation and eastern African.
-Now that my grandchildren are getting older, I hope to take each on at least one foreign adventure.
+Now that my grandchildren are getting older, I hope to take each one on at least one foreign adventure.
 In June/July 2012, my granddaughter traveled with me to Uganda.
-She had a great time.

 	In July/August 2014, my grandson and I visited Peru and Ecuador.
 The trip was very educational.
 We visited Machu Picchu, the Amazon jungle, and the Galapagos Islands and did a bit of humanitarian work in Ecuador.

 	One of things I enjoy doing when traveling is constructing playground equipment at rural underfunded schools.

 	So far, my friends and I have installed over 50 swing sets in Uganda, Ethiopia, Mozambique, Cambodia, Peru, Ecuador, Romania, and the Navajo Nation.
 We’ve also installed elevated forts (with climbing walls), seesaws. volleyball equipment, and tether ball poles.
 Additionally, we distribute soccerballs, tetherballs, and volleyballs.

-One of my jobs with the Federal government is Native American Affair coordinator for the Utah office.
+	One of my jobs with the Federal government was Native American Affair coordinator for the Utah office.
 This has allowed me time to work with the Navajo residents living in southern Utah and northern Arizona.
 Many, because of their isolated location, live without indoor water and power.
 Our Provo office has been working to develop and install “green” technologies that provide Navajos with the amenities that the rest of us take for granted.

 	Resulting from my interest in technology, I joined the Mormon Transhumanist Association (MTA).
 I am, however, less excited about life extension (a transhumanist obsession) than I am about the possibilities of using technology to improve conditions in developing countries.